averkinderen/mscloud.github.io/_posts/2019-10-20-Installing-Windows-Virtual-Desktop.md

 ## Create Tenant

-We need to grant permissions to WVD to query our Azure Active Directory and peform administrativ and end-user tasks.
+We need to grant permissions to WVD to query our Azure Active Directory and peform administrative and end-user tasks.

 > Make sure you are a global admin within AAD and have the AAD tenant ID and subscription ID handy.
-> Also keep or save any PowerShell outputs, secrets, appids, names etc as you will need it later in the deployment process
+> Also keep or save any PowerShell outputs, secrets, APPids, names etc as you will need it later in the deployment process

 1. Open a browser and go to [Windows Virtual Desktop Server app](https://login.microsoftonline.com/common/adminconsent?client_id=5a0aa725-4958-4b0c-80a9-34562e23f3b7&redirect_uri=https%3A%2F%2Frdweb.wvd.microsoft.com%2FRDWeb%2FConsentCallback)
 2. Sign in with the global admin account and select accept